Skip to main content

 • High-titer CCP from a vaccinated donor who recently recovered from COVID-19 likely caused by a SARS-CoV-2 variant similar to the variant causing the patient’s illness

 Clinicians should consult experts (e.g., pharmacists and physicians with HIV expertise) for guidance on drug-drug interactions when using extended courses of ritonavir-boosted nirmatrelvir.
 For more information, see Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications.
-The Liverpool COVID-19 Drug Interactions website provides guidance on managing drug-drug interactions in patients who are receiving for extended courses (i.e., ≥10 days) of ritonavir-boosted nirmatrelvir.
+The Liverpool COVID-19 Drug Interactions website provides guidance on managing drug-drug interactions in patients who are receiving extended courses (i.e., ≥10 days) of ritonavir-boosted nirmatrelvir.

 Considerations in Pregnant and Lactating People